osrf/ros2multirobotbook/src/ros2_cli.md

 favorite spreadsheet tool.

-Now that we've looked at `ros2 topic echo` let's take a look at a few other topic subcommands.
+Now that we've looked at `ros2 topic echo` let's take a look at a few other topic sub commands.
 One thing you may have noticed is that topics can make a lot of data!
 More complex robots, like a self driving car, can saturate a high speed internet connection with how much data it produces.
-There are two topic subcommands that can be used to diagnose performance issues.
-The first subcommand is `topic hz` which is the abbreviation of Hertz, the unit of frequency, as in the frequency of a radio station.
-The `hz` subcommand will tell you how often a particular topic produces a message.
-Similarly there is the `topic bw` subcommand, where `bw` stands for bandwidth, which is a engineering term related to the _volume_ of data being produced.
+There are two topic sub commands that can be used to diagnose performance issues.
+The first sub command is `topic hz` which is the abbreviation of Hertz, the unit of frequency, as in the frequency of a radio station.
+The `Hz` subcommand will tell you how often a particular topic produces a message.
+Similarly there is the `topic bw` sub command, where `bw` stands for bandwidth, which is a engineering term related to the _volume_ of data being produced.
 A high bandwidth connection can move more data, like high definition video, than a low bandwidth data, which might move a radio show.
 Let's take a look at the help